 - HU 498 Directed Study in the Humanities (Credits: 3)

-Courses at or above the 200 level from the department’s course offerings my be used for this minor (unless student advisor approves a 100 level course).
+Courses at or above the 200 level from the department’s course offerings may be used for this minor.
 One of the Intellectual Heritage courses may apply to the humanities minor.
 All courses applicable to the humanities minor must be preapproved by the chair of the Department of Humanities.